-If you do not earn enough profits from your self-employment to pay or be treated as having paid Class 2 NIC then you might be given 'National Insurance credits' - for example, you are a parent of a child under 12 years old and are registered for child benefit.
+If you do not earn enough profits from your self-employment to pay Class 2 NIC then you might be given 'National Insurance credits' - for example, you are a parent of a child under 12 years old and are registered for child benefit.

 These credits mean that your NIC are covered for the time that you do not pay them yourself.
-You can find out more about National Insurance credits, whether you are eligible and what benefits your NI credits count towards on GOV.UK.
+You can find out more about National Insurance credits and whether you are eligible on GOV.UK.